With its jagged Black Hills rising above the sprawling prairie, South Dakota has plenty of unique camping areas to enjoy.

 In this post, we’ve reviewed our 11 favorite campgrounds in SD.
 The following list contains other locations that are also well worth visiting:

 - Other Custer State Park Campgrounds – Game Lodge Campground, Blue Bell Campground, and Stockade Lake

 - Iron Creek Horse Camp, Black Hills National Forest

 - Gavin’s Point Campground, Lewis & Clark Lake, Lewis and Clark Recreation Area

 - Newton Hills State Park

 - Comanche Park Campground, near Jewel Cave National Monument

 - Big Sioux Recreation Area

-Whether it’s parking your RV in the middle of the Badlands or pitching a tent near Split Rock Creek and its pink rock formations, there is an endless array of spectacular campsites in South Dakota.
+Whether it’s parking your RV in the middle of the Badlands or pitching a tent near Split Rock Creek and its pink rock formations, there is an endless array of spectacular campsites in the Mount Rushmore State.

-What are your favorite South Dakota campgrounds?
+Have we missed any of the best camping in South Dakota?
 Let us know in the comments below!
 And if you enjoyed this article, feel free to share it with your friends.